 Okay, so maybe this could be considered social media but I categorise it differently because it isn’t part of the Metaverse.

-The thing I like about Linked In is that there doesn’t seem to be the same algorithm that keeps us scrolling and scrolling for hours on end.
+The thing I like about Linked In is that there doesn’t seem to be the same algorithm that keeps us scrolling (and scrolling) for hours on end.
 We can hop on and off, spend a little time there without it taking over our days.

 There is a job search element to Linked In too, so you could actively look for potential job opportunities that would align with your skills.